 Mechanical trading strategies let you automate

 It enables you to overcome greed, fear, and frustration.
-You simply take the emotions out of the trade!
+You take the emotions out of the trade!

 Of course, this requires that you have a good deal of faith in the system.
 But if you know it will make money in the long run, it should be relatively easy to implement.